 Suzume placed the disc in the drive.

-“What’s wrong?
-Can you not analyze it?”
+“What’s the matter?
+Were you able to analyze it?”

 No movement.
 Suzume was unconscious.